rakeshjetty2000-alt/Coffee-Shop-Sales/README.md

 The data model for this project follows a Star Schema design to ensure optimized performance, simplified DAX calculations, and a clean relational structure.

-Fact Table — Coffee Shop Sales
+**Fact Table — Coffee Shop Sales**

-This is the central table in the model and contains all transactional data, including:
+This is the central table in the model and contains all transactional data

-- product_category

-- product_detail

-- product_id

-- product_type

-- Sales (fact measure)

-- store_id

-- store_location

-- transaction_hour

-- transaction_date

 This table records every sale made across different coffee shop locations and products.